 Identity has evolved into the new perimeter and the primary attack surface.
 When an attacker can log in using a compromised credential, a misconfigured permission, or an exploited privileged account, they no longer need to “break in.”

-Hybrid environments, rapidly evolving dangers, and the growing number of machine and human identities made it difficult for traditional defenses to keep up.
+Hybrid environments, evolving threats, and the growing number of human and machine identities have made it increasingly difficult for traditional security controls to keep pace.

 Artificial Intelligence (AI) is changing the game by enabling the security department to shift from a reactive, alert-driven model to a proactive, risk-aware, identity-centric defense strategy.